 Trying New Foods

-Whether it’s a glass of Vietnamese snake wine, some Scottish Haggis, or a spoonful of sweet chili or spicy bagoong to complement a plate of Filipino garlic fried rice, food is not only about experiencing different tastes and getting to know what you like and don’t like.
+Whether it’s a glass of Vietnamese snake wine, some Scottish Haggis, or a spoonful of sweet chilli or spicy bagoong to complement a plate of Filipino garlic fried rice, food is not only about experiencing different tastes and getting to know what you like and don’t like.

 After all, few things say more about your habits, family life, and general upbringing than the food you eat.
 And you will never know the many edible wonders that exist out there if you are unwilling to try them.